kubeshop/testkube-docs/docs/articles/test-workflows-reports.md

 ## JUnit Report Extraction

 Testkube automatically scans all artifacts for `.xml` files that are valid [JUnit XML reports](https://github.com/testmoapp/junitxml).
 It then parses their contents to make them available for various reporting and visualization features.
+[Read more](/articles/test-workflows-artifacts#junit-report-extraction).

 ## Artifact Collection